RocketChat/EmbeddedChat/packages/docs/docs/Development/ui-elements.md

 This component is part of a monorepo, specifically within the `packages/ui-elements` project, which houses the main EmbeddedChat Component.

 ![image](https://github.com/user-attachments/assets/2fd76929-ce43-4bb3-8ea8-3a7318468923)

+### Try It Out 🚀

+Check out our Storybook showcasing all the components in action!
+Preview and test them here: https://rocketchat.github.io/EmbeddedChat/ui-elements/

 ### Development